Battle of Lake Borgne: Background

 Jones's squadron headed back in the direction of the Rigolets, mooring at Bay St Louis on December 10.
 The following day, they prepared their boats to make an attack.
 On December 12 the squadron arrived at Cat Island, but found the overwhelming strength of the British would have been disadvantageous to the gunboats, so they returned in the direction of the Rigolets, and the fort at Petit Coquilles.
-Owing to the strong current, they were only able to get as far as the channel between the mainland and Malheureux island on December 13.
-Jones had been ordered by Patterson to position his gunboats across Pass Christiana (to the south of the modern day settlement of Ansley, Mississippi), at the mouth of Lake Borgne, then fall back to the Rigolets to make a stand.
+Owing to the strong current, they were only able to get as far as the channel between the mainland and Malheureux Island on December 13 (to the south of the modern day settlement of Ansley, Mississippi).
+Jones had been ordered by Patterson to position his gunboats across Pass Christiana, then at the mouth of Lake Borgne, then fall back to the Rigolets to make a stand.

 At night on December 12, the British rowboats, under Lockyer, set off to enter Lake Borgne, to attack the gunboat squadron.
 Jones sighted the British rowboats on December 13 at 10:00am believing them to be disembarking troops, advancing in the direction of Pass Christian and then stopping.
 When he saw their route at 2:00pm, advancing past Pass Christian without stopping, he realized they were heading to attack his gunboats.
-The shallow waters caused Jones issues, three of his gunboats being in 12 or 18 inches water less than their draught, which was resolved by the flood tide at 3:30pm.
+The shallow waters caused Jones issues, three of his gunboats being in 12 or 18 inches of water less than their draught, which was resolved by the flood tide at 3:30pm.

-The first contact was with three of Lockyer's launches and the schooner Sea Horse on December 13 at 3:45pm.
+The first contact was between three of Lockyer's launches and the schooner Sea Horse on December 13 at 3:45pm.
 At 2:00pm she had been sent to remove, or failing that to destroy, a stores dump at Bay St. Louis in order to prevent its capture by British forces.
-The schooner, with the protection of two land-based 6 pounder cannon, saw off three approaching launches with grapeshot, who initially retired out of range.
+The schooner, with the protection of two land-based 6-pounder cannon, saw off three approaching launches with grapeshot, who initially retired out of range.
 Sea Horse faced a subsequent rowboat attack with four more launches as reinforcements, commanded by Captain Samuel Roberts of HMS Meteor.
 This renewed attack was 'repulsed after sustaining for nearly half an hour a very destructive fire.'
 In the face of superior numbers, the Sea Horse was scuttled and the store was set alight, an explosion occurring at 7:30pm with a large fire being visible thereafter.
 Jones subsequently confirmed that he had sanctioned Johnson to destroy his schooner to prevent it being captured.

 At 8:00pm, Lockyer rested his boat crews, who had been rowing against the flow of the tide.